All Individuals who are Active Members of a WAO Society are Individual Members of the World Allergy Organization (WAO).

 Indian Academy of Allergy

-Indian College of Allergy, Asthma and Clinical Immunology
+Indian College of Allergy, Asthma and Applied Immunology

 Indonesian Society of Allergy and Immunology